INN/docs/how-to-work-with-us/member-services.md

 **For developers at member organizations:**

 -  **Support for open source projects**.
 As a team we're committed to supporting members' open source projects.
-If you need help with something feel free to reach out to us.
+If you need help with something feel free to [reach out to us](mailto:nerds@investigativenewsnetwork.org).
 -  **Help promoting your projects**.
-We're happy to help get the word out about your projects on our blog, Twitter, etc., so please share your stuff and pitch us guest blog posts when you launch a new project.
+We're happy to help get the word out about your projects on our team blog, the [@INNnerds Twitter account](http://twitter.com/innnerds), and via INN's other communication channels.
+Please [share your stuff](http://nerds.investigativenewsnetwork.org) and pitch us guest blog post ideas anytime you launch a new project.